Skip to main content

 • Use of quality coastal rowing shells

 • Guide services and tour support.
-Trip Leader is Ruth Marr.
-Rowing Master is Julien Bahain.
+Trip Guide is Julien Bahain.
 Members of the Nuu-chah-nulth Tribal Council and Parks Canada staff are invited to participate.

 • Transportation within tour area and luggage transfers by water taxi